auroris/City-of-Heroes-Account-Portal/README.md

 * Install the [Microsoft PHP drivers for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=57916).
 If you installed XAMPP into the default location, the path you want to give the installer is `C:\xampp\php\ext`.

-* Modify your PHP.ini file, found at c:\xampp\php.ini and add the following lines to your Dynamic Extensions seciton.
+* Modify your `c:\xampp\php.ini` file and add the following lines to your Dynamic Extensions section.
 ```
 extension=php_sqlsrv_73_ts_x64
 extension=php_pdo_sqlsrv_73_ts_x64